jbudis/snakelines/docs/development/documentation.rst

    python src/documentation/documentation.py

+Then sphinx is used to generate the documentation from .rst files.
 You may need to install `Sphinx tool <http://www.sphinx-doc.org/en/master/>`_ first.

 .. code-block:: bash